OPA Complaint Process

 The person who filed the complaint will be notified of whether the complaint is a Supervisor Action (sent to the employee's supervisor for handling) or a full Misconduct Investigation.
 For investigations, the complainant will be notified of the status throughout the investigation process and of the result of the complaint.

 The investigation process generally takes between 60 - 180 days.
-The OPA makes every effort to resolve the complaint as quickly as possible.
-If you have question about your complaint or its status, please call the OPA at (206) 684-8797 or directly call the Sergeant who you have been speaking to.
+OPA makes every effort to resolve the complaint as quickly as possible.
+If you have question about your complaint, please call OPA at (206) 684-8797 or use the complaint tracker to find the status of the investigation.

 To learn more about the review process of complaints, take a look at our flow chart.